vvvar/checkmark/README.md

 # checkmark

 Checkmark is a CLI tool designed to streamline your Markdown workflow.
-It provides a suite of features including auto-formatting, linting, AI-assisted document review, link checking, spell checking, AI-assisted document composition and HTML rendering.
+It provides a suite of features including auto-formatting, linting, AI-assisted document review, link checking, spell checking, AI-assisted document composition, and HTML rendering.

 ![main](./assets/fmt.svg)